 Between tastings I wandered down to look out over the vineyard and the surrounding mountains.
 Horses were grazing in a field nearby and all was quiet.
 Vineyards always give off such a sense of peace.

-Mont Rochelle turned out to be my favourite with its understated beauty and grace.
+Mont Rochelle turned out to be my favorite with its understated beauty and grace.
 Not to mention the view.

 Next on our tour was the very grand Grande Provence.
 It was a lot busier than Mont Rochelle but I loved the perfectly manicured gardens and courtyard.
 There were sculptures on display throughout the garden and small tables and blankets scattered on the rich, green grass.